Nico Hoerner Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.8 K/9, which ranks 15th in MLB.
+- The Brewers pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Brewers have a 4.00 team ERA that ranks 10th across all MLB pitching staffs.
+- The Brewers have a 3.98 team ERA that ranks 10th across all league pitching staffs.

-- The Brewers rank 22nd in baseball in home runs surrendered (168 total, 1.3 per game).
+- Brewers pitchers combine to rank 21st in baseball in home runs given up (168 total, 1.3 per game).

-- Burnes looks for his 10th win when he makes the start for the Brewers, his 27th of the season.
-He is 9-6 with a 3.65 ERA and 160 strikeouts in 158 2/3 innings pitched.
+- Woodruff (3-1 with a 2.65 ERA and 41 strikeouts in 34 2/3 innings pitched) gets the start for the Brewers, his seventh of the season.

-- His most recent time out came on Wednesday against the Minnesota Twins, when the righty went six innings, surrendering six earned runs while allowing eight hits.
+- The righty last pitched on Saturday against the San Diego Padres, when he went six innings, allowing one earned run while giving up three hits.

+- The 30-year-old has an ERA of 2.65, with 10.9 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .176 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.